centrifuge/documentation/docs/learn/multi-tranche-system/index.md

 ## Interest Rate Model

-The Drop token’s return is defined by a fee function.
+The Senior token’s return is defined by a fee function.
 Unless modified, the default implementation has a fixed interest per pool compounding per second.
 The interest is only charged on the deployed capital.
-The Tin token only gets a return on their investment if the Drop token holders have all been fully redeemed.
-Therefore, Tin token holders do not have a guaranteed fee or return but measure their return by what the Drop token contract leaves in the system.
+The Junior token only gets a return on their investment if the Senior token holders have all been fully redeemed.
+Therefore, Junior token holders do not have a guaranteed fee or return but measure their return by what the Senior token contract leaves in the system.

-An overview of how to calculate interest rates for Tinlake contracts can be found [here](/learn/interest-rate-methodology/).
+An overview of how to calculate interest rates for Centrifuge contracts can be found [here](/learn/interest-rate-methodology/).

 ## Minimum Tranche Ratio

-A Drop purchaser taking the senior tranche would want to have a guarantee that there is at least a minimum percentage of Tin in the pool to make sure that they are protected against a certain amount of losses.
+A Senior purchaser taking the senior tranche would want to have a guarantee that there is at least a minimum percentage of Junior tokens in the pool to make sure that they are protected against a certain amount of losses.
 Setting this variable guarantees them a certain risk profile.
 When deploying a pool this variable is set upon initialization and enforced by the contracts.
-When the minimum ratio is broken, investments and the issuance of additional Drop token is stopped until the minimum ratio is restored.
+When the minimum ratio is broken, investments and the issuance of additional Senior token is stopped until the minimum ratio is restored.